Poll: After I finish my "Amnesia: The Dark Descent" stories, which stories would you like to see me work on next? Vote Now!

 Dead Space: Forgotten Memories-The sequel to "Dead Space: Into the Abyss".
 One year after the events of Dead Space: Into the Abyss, a changed Timmy Stamford is living his life, as usual, when he is suddenly thrown back into the Dead Space universe via Dead Space 2.
 Stuck on the Sprawl with the coming of an infection not unlike the one that ravaged the USG Ishimura, Timmy must now reunite with his best friend and hero, Isaac Clarke, as well as a new friend, a mysterious woman named Alexandra Adams, if he is to survive the impending disaster.
 Add in new Necromorphs never seen before, familiar faces, and the ever-increasing threat of a ruthless government and watch as this ride spirals out of control. *COMPLETE*

 Dead Space: Journey into Darkness- *Sequel to Dead Space: Forgotten Memories* He thought the nightmare was over.
 He thought he had finally escaped his personal demons.
 But when Timmy Stamford finds himself being hurled into Dead Space 3, he realizes that there are some things that can't be easily put to rest, and that now is the chance to take action...or lose himself forever.
-Rated T for violence and language. *IN PROGRESS*
+Rated T for violence and language. *ON HOLD*

 MY THOUGHTS: So far, this has been one of my favorite series to write on fanfiction, and Timmy Stamford has become one of my favorite OCs to work with.
 Even with all his flaws, he's the one I can relate to the most, through his outlook on life, the way he interacts with other people, and the way he learns how to respond to certain situations through observation and the mistakes he makes.
 I think he's the one that does the most growing up out of all my characters so far.
 Plus, Dead Space is currently my favorite game to write for, especially getting into the minds of the characters.
 It's been a really rewarding experience for me.